Paper Information

 1. DDPM + RePaint: It utilizes a DDPM to learn the distribution of hand-drawn images and the RePaint algorithm for inpainting.

-2. Structural Masking: Instead of random masking, it introduces vertical and horizontal stripe pattern masks.
+2. Structural Masking: It introduces vertical and horizontal stripe pattern masks.
 These masks selectively obscure parts of atoms or bonds, forcing the diffusion model to reconstruct them with irregular “hand-drawn” styles while preserving the underlying chemical topology.

 3. Label Transfer: Because the chemical structure is preserved during inpainting, the SMILES label from the original image is directly transferred to the augmented image, bypassing the need for re-annotation.